-Each Model Programs of Study was developed using a data-driven, backward-mapping approach that extended from the areas of job growth down through to the high school course sequence.
+Each model program of study was developed using a data-driven, backward-mapping approach that extended from the areas of job growth down through to the high school course sequence.
 The specific steps in this analysis included:

 - 1. Identifying high-priority occupations in the industry sector that are high-skill, high-wage, and indemand based on federal Department of Labor data for Illinois. - 2.
 Identifying promising postsecondary credentials (degrees or certificates) that are broadly accessible to and through the Illinois community college system, and lead to high-priority occupations. - 3.
-Mapping the stackable degrees and certificates that progress to promising credentials. - 4.
-Identifying strategic community college courses that appear broadly among promising credentials, provide a solid foundation of knowledge essential to that industry sector, and are feasible for dual credit delivery. - Mapping a course sequence from secondary through the first year of postsecondary that incorporates strategic early college credit (including at least six early college credits in the careerfocused course sequence) and is applicable to both Illinois secondary and postsecondary Perkins V requirements. - 6.
+Mapping the stackable degrees and certificates that progress to promising credentials. - Identifying strategic community college courses that appear broadly among promising credentials, provide a solid foundation of knowledge essential to that industry sector, and are feasible for dual credit delivery. - Mapping a course sequence from secondary through the first year of postsecondary that incorporates strategic early college credit (including at least six early college credits in the careerfocused course sequence) and is applicable to both Illinois secondary and postsecondary Perkins V requirements. - 6.
 Defining related technical competencies for the foundational program of study courses that can be utilized to guide course development and postsecondary articulation.

-Using data from the Department of Labor, Illinois Department of Employment Security, and MIT's Living Wage Calculator for the State of Illinois as a reference, the project team identified "high-priority occupations" as jobs with a positive growth outlook over the next 10 years, of high relative volume within that industry sector, and with median salaries that could sustain various family sizes within Illinois.1 Occupations with median salaries higher than the living wage for 1 adult + 1 child (\$39.63/hour) are considered as having a "high" living wage potential.
-Occupations with median salaries only higher than the living wage of 1 adult, no children (\$22.86/hour) are considered as having a "medium" living wage
+Using data from the Department of Labor, Illinois Department of Employment Security, and MIT's Living Wage Calculator for the State of Illinois as a reference, the project team identified "high-priority occupations" as jobs with a positive growth outlook over the next 10 years, of high relative volume within that industry sector, and with median salaries that could sustain various family sizes within Illinois.
+As of May 2025, occupations with median salaries higher than the living wage for 1 adult + 1 child (\$40.41/hour) are considered as having a "high" living wage potential.
+Occupations with median salaries only higher than the living wage of 1 adult, no children (\$23.56/hour) are considered as having a "medium"

-1 U.S. Department of Labor, Employment and Training Administration (n.d.).
+&lt;sup>1 U.S. Department of Labor, Employment and Training Administration (n.d.).
 "Explore Careers."
 CareerOneStop.
-Retrieved December 2023, from careeronestop.org/explorecareers.
+Retrieved March 2025, from careeronestop.org/explorecareers.
 Illinois Department of Employment Security, "Long-Term Occupational Projections 2020-2030" and "Wage Information: Occupational Employment and Wage Statistics (OEWS) Statewide."
-Retrieved December 2023, from ides.illinois.gov.
-Amy K. Glasmeier, "Living Wage Calculator," Massachusetts Institute of Technology, 2024.
-Retrieved December 2023, from livingwage.mit.edu.
+Retrieved March 2025, from ides.illinois.gov.
+Amy K. Glasmeier, "Living Wage Calculator," Massachusetts Institute of Technology, 2025.
+Retrieved March 2025, from livingwage.mit.edu.

-potential, and occupations with median salaries below the living wage of 1 adult, no children (less than \$22.86/hour) are considered as having a "low" living wage potential.
+living wage potential, and occupations with median salaries below the living wage of 1 adult, no children (less than \$23.56/hour) are considered as having a "low" living wage potential.

-The team identified as a "promising credential" any degree or certification that immediately prepares an individual for entry into or is a stackable for the identified high-priority occupations, then analyzed community college programs leading to these credentials from a sampling of six to ten colleges from across Illinois, representing a mix of urban, suburban, and rural institutions.2 EdSystems analyzed and categorized all the career-focused and general education courses across the full sampling of the promising credential programs to determine which of these courses:
+The team identified as a "promising credential" any degree or certification that immediately prepares an individual for entry into or is a stackable for the identified high-priority occupations, then analyzed community college programs leading to these credentials from a sampling of six to ten colleges from across Illinois, representing a mix of urban, suburban, and rural institutions.
+EdSystems analyzed and categorized all the career-focused and general education courses across the full sampling of the promising credential programs to determine which of these courses:

-- · are broadly common across multiple college programs in the sample, - are likely accessible for dual credit opportunities considering student prerequisites and teacher credentialing requirements, and - are generally transferable through Illinois Articulation Initiative or various articulation agreements.
+- are broadly common across multiple college programs in the sample, - are likely accessible for dual credit opportunities considering student prerequisites and teacher credentialing requirements, and - · are generally transferable through Illinois Articulation Initiative or various articulation agreements.